Luthor9269/Minesweeper/README.md

 # Minesweeper
 A minesweeper clone.
-Using recursion as the main game logic it recreates the functionalities of the game.
+Using recursion as the main game logic it recreates the functionalities of minesweeper.

 Functionalties:
 User SIGNUP/LOGIN